benchmark-action/github-action-benchmark/README.md

 Note: If you're using `docs/` directory of `master` branch for GitHub pages, please set `gh-pages-branch` to `master` and `benchmark-data-dir-path` to the directory under `docs` like `docs/dev/bench`.

+#### `gh-repository`

+- Type: String

+Url to an optional different repository to store benchmark results (eg. `github.com/benchmark-action/github-action-benchmark-results`)

+NOTE: if you want to auto push to a different repository you need to use a separate Personal Access Token that has a write access to the specified repository.
+If you are not using the `auto-push` option then you can avoid passing the `gh-token` if your data repository is public

 #### `benchmark-data-dir-path` (Required)